 Sweden contributes to ensuring that more girls and boys acquire basic knowledge and skills in school and that the quality of primary and secondary education is improved.
-Another focus is strengthening employability and entrepreneurship of women and men through support to vocational education and training.

 - Greater number of girls and boys who acquire basic knowledge and skills in school.

 - Greater number of young people who complete vocational education and training, including the ambition that at least 10,000 people find employment.

 Sweden’s support to the education sector is guided by improving the capacity of institutions and organizations to achieve the global sustainable goals on education (goal 4 and 5) in both the short and long term.
 Sweden has an active role in the development of the education system both on Mainland and on Zanzibar.
 A wide range of actors within the Tanzanian education sector such as the government of Tanzania, civil society, education researchers, and the private sector are partners in supporting improved education.

 The main dialogue issues are: